-All carers offering placements for the scheme have been carefully selected, and have been through a thorough assessment process.
+All carers offering arrangements for the scheme have been carefully selected, and have been through a thorough assessment process.

 Prospective carers are offered training during the assessment process, and are offered regular ongoing training once they have been approved.
 The scheme is committed to maintaining and developing carers' knowledge and skills and this is viewed as an ongoing process.

-The training courses offered are all relevant to the role of providing care and support to vulnerable adults.
-Carers are also offered specialist training which is relevant to the specific needs of the individual that they are supporting.
+The training courses offered are all relevant to the role of providing care and support to adults with care and support needs.
+Carers are also offered specialist training which is relevant to the specific needs of the person that they are supporting.

-Each adult placement carer is linked with an adult placement worker.
-The adult placement workers visit carers at home to monitor and support the placements, to discuss how placements are going, and to offer guidance.
+Each Shared Lives carer is linked with a Shared Lives worker.
+The Shared Lives workers visit carers at home to monitor and support the arrangements, to discuss how arrangements are going, and to offer guidance.

 Regular carers meetings are held in different locations across South East Wales.
-These meetings give carers an opportunity to meet each other, and to discuss adult placement as part of a group.
-Staff from the Adult Placement Scheme attend and facilitate the meetings.
+These meetings give carers an opportunity to meet each other, and to discuss Shared Lives as part of a group.
+Staff from the Shared Lives scheme attend and facilitate the meetings.